sigmacomputing/sigmaquickstarts/site/sigmaguides/src/snowflake_snowpark_udf_python/snowflake_snowpark_udf_python.md

 This is because we specified a Snowflake Stage, but forgot to create it.
 Lets do that.

-In a Snowflake **SQL Worksheet**, run this command using the warehouse and database that we connected to Snowflake in VSCode.
-We want the Stage to exist where we want it.
+In a Snowflake **SQL Worksheet (not a Python one)**, run this command using the warehouse and database that we connected to Snowflake in VSCode.
+We need the Stage to exist where we want it to be.
 ```plaintext
 CREATE STAGE IF NOT EXISTS My_UDFS
 ```

 <img src="assets/sp22.png" width="800"/>

-After creating the required Snowflake Stage, re-run takes a bit longer (17 seconds...a lifetime!) to run:
+After creating the required Snowflake Stage, re-run takes a bit longer (we are loading package dependencies) to run:

 <img src="assets/sp20.png" width="800"/>